vinny13bit/Faithful-Companion/README.md

 - The system will operate independently from major tech companies' surveillance and tracking mechanisms.

 #### **5. Faith-Based Response System**
+- Supports **real-time translation** of biblical responses to assist users in different languages.
 - Every interaction will be designed to **encourage spiritual growth** and align with biblical principles.
 - The assistant will provide:
   - Scripture-based answers